-The first thing you need to learn if you're going to speak Texan is the proper use of the plural pronoun "y'all".
+The first thing you need to learn if you're "fixin' tuh" speak Texan, is the proper use of the plural pronoun "Y'all".
 "Y'all" is a contraction of "You all".
 Y'all refers to a group of two or more people, but if you're referring to two or more groups of people, you have to specify that.
 That's where the phrase "all y'all" comes in.
 "All y'all" can also simply refer to a large group of people; it's a fluid phrase that the whole state uses but has become more common with all Americans.

 2. "Howdy" - the official Texas greeting

 "Howdy" is so much more than a comical phrase uttered by Woody the cowboy from Toy Story.
-Howdy is actually used as a common greeting in Texas.
+Howdy is actually used as a common greeting used by true Texans.
 It's a mashup of "How do ye?", or, if you want to be all uptight about it, it's a way to say, "How do you do?".
 Don't assume it's a question though, it's a statement.
 It's simply a friendly way to address both friends and strangers alike.